 - Preheat oven to 425F.

-- Dice the sweet potatoes into small, even, bite sized pieces.
+- Dice the sweet potatoes into ½ inch pieces.
 The smaller the pieces, the faster they will cook.
 Slice the red onion into half moons.

 - Add the olive oil to a large cast iron skillet (or another oven-safe skillet) over medium heat.
 Add the sweet potatoes and stir to coat in the olive oil mixture.

-- Cook the sweet potatoes over medium heat for 10 minutes or until the potatoes are halfway cooked, stirring every few minutes.
+- Cook the sweet potatoes over medium heat for 10-15 minutes or until the potatoes are almost fully cooked, stirring every few minutes.
+Cover with a lid when not stirring, to get the potatoes to cook faster.
 Watch the heat level - turn the heat down if the sweet potatoes start to burn.

 - Add the red onion, stir well, and cook for 5 minutes.
 Season to taste with salt and pepper, to taste.
 Go easy on the salt if your pulled pork is very salty.